-1. The most common type issued has the person’s name and social security number.
+1. The most common type of social security card has the person’s name and social security number.
 This type is typically given to U.S. citizens and legal permanent residents.

-2. The second is designated for temporary workers or those in non-immigrant status.
+2. The second is designated for temporary workers or those with non-immigrant status.
 They are valid for employment “with DHS authorization” and can be used to satisfy I-9 eligibility requirements.

-3. The last type is issued for tax purposes and cannot be used with the I-9 form or toward employment.
+3. The last type is issued only for tax purposes and cannot be used with the I-9 form or for employment.

 Eligibility for a Social Security Number

 Temporary workers and those in non-immigrant visa status who are authorized to work in the United States by the Department of Homeland Security (DHS) can get a Social Security number (SSN).

 Social Security numbers are used to report wages to the government and to determine a person’s eligibility for Social Security benefits.
 A Social Security number is needed to work and to collect Social Security benefits.